AzureAD/microsoft-authentication-library-for-js/lib/msal-angular/docs/redirects.md

 - Pages that wish to perform functions following redirects (e.g. user account functions, UI changes, etc) should subscribe to the `inProgress$` observable, filtering for `InteractionStatus.None`.
 This will ensure that there are no interactions in progress when performing the functions.
 Note that the last / most recent `InteractionStatus` will also be available when subscribing to the `inProgress$` observable.
 Please see our documentation on [events](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-angular/docs/events.md#the-inprogress-observable) for more information on checking for interactions.
 - If you do not wish to use the `MsalRedirectComponent`, you **must** handle redirects with `handleRedirectObservable()` yourself, as laid out in the approach below.
 - See our [Angular 15 sample](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/samples/msal-angular-v3-samples/angular15-sample-app/src/app/app.module.ts#L110) for an example of this approach.

+Note that although this is our recommendation for most Angular applications, this approach may not work with Angular standalone components.
+See the section on [redirects with standalone components below](#redirects-with-standalone-components) for further guidance.

 msal.redirect.component.ts
 ```js